-- 1. Prior to improvement, applicant thall submit plans to the executidization showing the proposed improvements and developments within the park to demonstrate compliance with recommended uses.
-The park shall primarily oriented toward passive and some active recreation and educuses.
+1. Frior to improvement, applicant shall submit plans to the execut director showing the proposed improvements and developments within to park to demonstrate compliance with recommended uses.
+The park shall primarily oriented toward passive and some active recreation and edu uses.
 Restrooms, picnic tables, benches, etc. shall be provided.
-Commercial/vending space may be provided, but the majority of this use the directed to the hotel site.
-Additional parking conforming to the size/design requirements of the Orange County Guidelines, Parking Cr. shall be provided adjacent to the existing Niguel Beach parking area in connection with parking provided for the hotel.
+Co mercial/vending space may be provided, but the majority of this use i be directed to the hotel site.
+Additional parking conforming to the size/design requirements of the Orange County Guidelines, Farking Cr: shall be provided adjacent to the existing Niguel Beach parking area in connection with parking provided for the hotel.
 (Note: Redesign the existing beach parking lot shall be permitted with any "addition: spaces created being counted toward the parking requirements of this dition.)
 Required plans shall also show trail linkages between the coastal park, hotel, community park, and commercial center.
-Plans shallude stairways or other means of access over seawall to beach, if necessary. - 2.
-Upon issuance of permit (P-79-5539), applicant will enter into an agreement to offer to dedicate and improve to the standards of the Co of Orange Harbors Beaches and Farks District, both the Coastal Park a that portion of the Loop trail with the park.
+Plans sh include stairways or other means of access over seawall to beach, if Becessary.

+2. Upon issuance of permit (P-79-5539), applicant will enter into an agreement to offer to dedicate and improve to the standards of the Co of Orange Harbors Beaches and Parks District, both the Coastal Park a that portion of the Loop trail with the park.
 Offer shall be made to County of Orange, Coastal Conservancy, or any other public or private non-profit agency willing to accept the dedication and insure public access and maintenance.
 Prior to improvement by the applicant, said agency must agree to accept and maintain the Coastal Park and Trails.
 The offer to dedicate and improve shall run for 5 years and improvement shall be made within 24 months of acceptance.
-If at the end of this period there is no accepting agency, alternate land uses may be considered the shall require a coastal permit.
+If at the end of this period there is no accepting agency, alternate land uses may be considirated and the shall require a coastal permit.

 5.96-006 Appendix A p.
-40f0
+4 of D